ijlyttle/ghentr/README.md

 You are likely already using the functions `devtools::install_github()` and `usethis::use_github()` to interact with `github.com`.
 If you have an instance GitHub Enterprise (GHE), these functions have a `host` argument that lets you work with your GHE.

 Let's say that you work for [Acme Corporation](https://en.wikipedia.org/wiki/Acme_Corporation), and that Acme has its own instance of GitHub Enterprise.
-At present, you could install package using the `host` argument with `devtools::install_github`.
+At present, you could install a package using the `host` argument with `devtools::install_github`.

 ``` r
 devtools::install_github("user/repo", host = "github.acme-corp.com/api/v3")